 Lawsuit Over Uber Driver Raping Passenger Set for Trial Jan.
 13, 2026

-A federal judge has scheduled the first in a series of bellwether trials to begin early next year, which will test claims that Uber drivers were able to sexually assault passengers due to a lack of adequate safety measures.
+A federal judge has scheduled the first in a series of bellwether trials to begin early next year, which will test claims that Uber drivers were able to sexually assault passengers due to a lack of adequate safety measures employed by the ridesharing app.

-Most of the claims have been filed by former female passengers, who indicate that the rideshare service conducted the barest minimum background checks on its drivers, failed to train them in sexual harassment and assault awareness and prevention, failed to place surveillance cameras in vehicles, and failed to provide women with an option to select the gender of their driver.
+Most of the claims have been filed by former female passengers, who indicate that the rideshare service conducted the barest minimum background checks on its drivers, failed to train them in sexual harassment and assault awareness, failed to place surveillance cameras in vehicles, and failed to provide women with an option to select the gender of their driver.

 Uber Sexual Assault Lawsuits